Toddler Ear Infection Prevention, Symptoms & When to go to the ERs

 - Stay away from sick people: If possible, try to keep your children away from others who are ill.

-- Beware of secondhand smoke: Exposure to secondhand smoke raises the risk of ear infections, lower respiratory infections, other respiratory problems in children.
+- Beware of secondhand smoke: Exposure to secondhand smoke raises the risk of ear infections, lower respiratory infections, and other respiratory problems in children.

 Symptoms of an Ear Infection in Babies and Toddlers